stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 replicatePrim x v = v :: replicatePrim (x - 1) v
 ```

-Unlike with natural numbers (`Nat`), which are define as an inductive
+Unlike with natural numbers (`Nat`), which are defined as an inductive
 data type and are only converted to integer primitives during compilation,
 Idris can't tell that `x - 1` is strictly smaller than `x`, and so it
 fails to verify that this must converge towards the base case.